 While pursuing her Master’s in Contemporary Improvisation at New England Conservatory in Boston (M.M. ’18), Melissa was awarded an Entrepreneurial Musicianship grant to fund the debut performance of “Wouldn’t It Be Nice: Pet Sounds Reimagined,” her recomposition of The Beach Boys’ Pet Sounds performed in its entirety by an all-female vocal choir and rock band.
 In June 2019, the ensemble presented a performance-lecture at the joint International Alliance for Women in Music and Feminist Theory and Music conference hosted by Berklee College of Music.
 During her time at NEC, Melissa studied privately with Carla Kihlstedt, Anthony

 In addition to her career as a performer, Melissa has worked as a teaching artist since 2016.
-This past year, she held the position of Musicianship Teacher at Handel and Haydn Society's Vocal Arts Program, where she taught solfege and sightreading classes to students ages 8-18.
-Melissa also maintains a private teaching studio of voice and piano students.
+Currently, Melissa teaches private piano and voice lessons at Amabile School of Music in San Francisco.
+Last year, she held the position of Musicianship Teacher at Handel and Haydn Society's Vocal Arts Program in Boston, where she taught solfege and sightreading classes to students ages 8-18.
 At NEC, she worked as a graduate teaching assistant to Hankus Netsky for his Jazz History and Jazz Ear Training courses.
 She has also presented a lecture titled “Experimental Women Improvisers: The Creative Power and Radical Aesthetics of Six Musicians” at Tufts University and New England Conservatory.